tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 This can apply to just about any area- software, hardware, or even governance.

-An example is the Toronto Mesh governance documents that we make public through Github.
+One example is the Toronto Mesh governance documents that we make public through Github.

 ---